archival-0x/bench/README.txt

 1. Introduction

-Testing for perfomance of specific programmatic tasks is important, especially when constructing high-latency systems.
+Testing for perfomance of specific programmatic tasks is important, especially when constructing low-latency systems.
 This is a benchmarking tool constructed for benchmarking CPU and memory-bound tests in the C programming language.
 It provides the user insight on performance for their processor, but also the ability to construct their own tests for their own purposes.